peter88213/nvhelp-de/source/section_view.rst

 Datum/Zeit
 ----------

-Here you can enter information about the selected section's narrative time.
+Hier kann man enter information about the selected section's narrative time.
 Editing can be completed by pressing the Eingabetaste.

 .. hint::